SushantTarapure007/Sushant-First-Repo/README.md

 # Sushant-First-Repo

-This is the first ever repository on github by sushant tarapure
+This is the first ever repository on github by sushant P Tarapure